CYBAVO/ios_wallet_sdk_sample/docs/sdk_guideline.md

 - monitor `SignInState`

-  1. call `addSignInStateDelegate` in your auth manager
+  1. Call `addSignInStateDelegate` in your auth manager.
-  2. conform `SignInStateDelegate` to handle `onUserStateChanged` callback
+  2. Conform `SignInStateDelegate` to handle `onUserStateChanged` callback.
   ⚠️ Remember to call `getSignInState()` when you get ready to receive `onUserStateChanged`, because iOS WalletSDK will only trigger delegate's `onUserStateChanged` after `getSignInState()` has been called.
-  3. call `removeSignInStateDelegate` if you don’t need monitor anymore
+  3. Call `removeSignInStateDelegate` if you don’t need monitor anymore.

   ```swift
   public func addSignInStateDelegate(_delegate: CYBAVOWallet.SignInStateDelegate)